sedwards-lab/peng/doc/notes/variable-semantics.md

     let x = r

+UPDATE:
+The rule is that all reference types are automatically dereferenced one-layer deep.

 References are themselves values; to *alias* the reference `r` to `x`, we use the `&` operator to take the reference value of `r` and bind it to `x`: